pohly/syncevolution/README.rst

 local/remote
   Synchronization always happens between a pair of databases and thus has two sides.
-One database or side of a sync is remote (the one of the peer) or local (SyncEvolution).
+One database or side of a sync is remote (the one of the peer), the other is local (SyncEvolution).
 For the sake of consistency (and lack of better terms), these terms are used even if the peer is another instance of SyncEvolution and/or all data resides on the same storage.

 sync config
-  A sync configuration defines how to access a peer: the protocol which is to be used, how to find the peer, credentials, etc.
+  A sync configuration defines how to talk with a peer: the protocol which is to be used, how to find the peer, credentials, etc.

   Sync configs can be used to initiate a sync (like contacting a